 When I talk with my colleague about my experience with Hibernate merge behavior on lazy associations

-, he suggested me to check if Hibernate allows us to change fetch logic it applies on detached
+with cascade type merge, he suggested me to check if Hibernate allows us to change fetch logic it applies on detached

-operation.
+entities during merge operation.
 That way, it would be possible to suppress eager initialization of those associations

-during merge
+during merge.

-Hibernate executes every operation on Session
+Hibernate executes every operation on Session through its corresponding EventListener implementation.
+Merge is no

 different in that respect.
-Therefore, I focused first on DefaultMergeEventListener
+Therefore, I focused first on DefaultMergeEventListener in order to find the exact location

 String previousFetchProfile = source.getLoadQueryInfluencers().getInternalFetchProfile();